UPDATED: 11:37 a.m. EST, Nov. 12, 2019 —

 “We, as undocumented people living in this country, feel jailed,” Shariece Wright, who is Black and arrived from the Bahamas in 1985 when she was just our years old, told NBCBLK.
 “We live in bubbles, like individual cells.
 However, we are expected to live and do everything as the rest of society.
 But how?”

-Ainslya Charlton, a black woman who was approved for DACA protections, shared her perspective on the process with The Atlantic last year.
+Ainslya Charlton, a Black woman who was approved for DACA protections, shared her perspective on the process with The Atlantic in 2016.

 “Many people do not realize that the immigration system is just as subject to anti-blackness as other government [systems] that are associated with enforcing structural racism,” Charlton said.
 “The deportation rate for undocumented black immigrants is because we are both black and undocumented simultaneously.”

-One of Trump’s signature campaign promises was to tighten and ramp up enforcement of immigration laws, but arguably the hallmark of his candidacy was the repeated vows to undo a number of former President Barack Obama’s achievements.
+One of Trump’s signature campaign promises was to tighten and ramp up enforcement of immigration laws, but arguably the hallmark of his candidacy was the repeated vows to undo a number of Obama’s signature achievements.
 By trying to end DACA, an Obama initiative created in 2012, Trump could effectively kill two birds with one stone.

-After Attorney General Jeff Sessions announced “that the program known as DACA that was effectuated under the Obama Administration is being rescinded,” Obama quickly defended those who were at risk of being forced from the only country most of them have ever known.
+Obama has been quick to defend those at risk of being forced from the only country most of them have ever known.

-“To target these young people is wrong – because they have done nothing wrong,” Trump’s predecessor wrote in a Facebook post Tuesday afternoon.
+“To target these young people is wrong – because they have done nothing wrong,” Obama wrote in an iconic Facebook post in 2017.
 “Whatever concerns or complaints Americans may have about immigration in general, we shouldn’t threaten the future of this group of young people who are here through no fault of their own, who pose no threat, who are not taking away anything from the rest of us.”

-Carl Lipscombe, BAJI’s deputy director, didn’t mince words when offering up his assessment of RAISE and the effect it would have on the Black undocumented immigrants in particular.
+BAJI’s deputy director at the time didn’t mince words when offering up his assessment of RAISE and the effect it would have on the Black undocumented immigrants in particular.